thillRobot/carla_simulator/docs/maps.md

 This process has been tested in Ubuntu 18.04 with CARLA 0.9.10 and 0.9.11.
 I am primarily using a build from source for so I have access to the Unreal Editor.
 I am sure there is a way to use the editor without a build from source CARLA, but I have not looked into this yet.

 (CHECK THIS ON THIS) - JAVA may be required to run some of these tools.
-I am using  `openjdk-8-jre`  which is am older version than the default for Ubuntu18 (jdk11 I think).
+I am using  `openjdk-8-jre`  which is am older version than the default for Ubuntu18 (default is jdk11 I think, check with `sudo apt --installed | grep jdk`).

 ```
 sudo apt-get install openjdk-8-jre